Sveto Pismo: Music video and live performances

 A music video for the song, directed by Dario Radusin was released on 27 January 2020 and was filmed in Dubrovnik.
 A writer of Dnevnik praised the singer for her successful portrayal of emotions.
 Dubrovnik was chosen as the location to film the video due to its "romantic" atmosphere and attraction.
 Rozga performed the song on 28 January at the 2020 Music Awards Ceremony (MAC) show in Belgrade.
 The following month, Rozga appeared on the Macedonian Golden Ladybug of Popularity awards show, where she also performed "Sveto Pismo" along with a medley of "Cirkus", "Ne pijem, ne pušim" and "Dani su bez broja" during the show.
 On 19 April 2020, during a series of concerts held at home due to the COVID-19 pandemic, Rozga performed an acoustic rendition of "Sveto Pismo" on Instagram Live and later YouTube.

+Credits and personnel

+Credits for the song and the music video are taken from the description of the song on YouTube.
+"Sveto pismo" samples Doris Dragojević's "Nespokoj" (1997) from the album Živim po svom.